stijnvermeeren/concept/README.md

     --parameter-overrides Prefix=REPLACE_WITH_YOUR_PREFIX
 ```

-Not the URL of the created Websocket API, which needs to be defined as an environment variable when building the frontend.
+Note the URL of the created Websocket API, which needs to be defined as an environment variable when building the frontend.

 ## Frontend setup